jennymichlich/chimp-prosody/README.md

 ## Citations

-If you use this code, please cite the paper it was written for:
+If you use this code, please cite the paper it was written for and zenodo software repository:

 Michlich, J.M.
 (2026).
 Pitch–intensity coordination in wild chimpanzee (Pan troglodytes) vocalizations: a robust within-call pattern, not an ontogenetic one. [preprint/ journal, DOI to be added].

+Jenny Michlich.
+(2026). jennymichlich/chimp-prosody: chimp-prosody v.1.0.0 (Version v1.0.0) [Computer software].
+Zenodo. https://doi.org/10.5281/zenodo.22544256

 ### This pipeline builds directly on the following tools, frameworks, and data: